 As one publication stated, "once seen are never forgotten."
-It refers to a rare, unique, and breathtaking meteorological phenomenon called Nacreous Clouds that occasionally occurs in the skies above the Arctic.
+It referred to a rare, unique, and breathtaking meteorological occurrence called Nacreous Clouds that occasionally occurs in the skies above the Arctic.

 This phenomenon is also known as mother of pearl clouds, a sporadic cloud formation that appears in regions within and bordering the Arctic Circle.
 These clouds are more commonly known as nacreous clouds.

 What makes nacreous clouds so unique is not only their rare occurrence but also the wide array of colors they display that has a uniquely surreal look to them.
 It is from their unique color pattern that the name "mother of pearl clouds" originated.

 (The reason for the "mother of pearl" association and resulting name will be explained in more detail later in this article.)

 For the remainder of this article, the name "nacreous clouds" will be used to describe this phenomenon.
 Wherever necessary, though, the term "mother of pearl clouds" will be brought into the discussion to explain the association or draw a correlation.